Neo23x0/YARA-Performance-Guidelines/README.md

 ## Conditions and Short-Circuit Evaluation

 Try to write condition statements in which the elements that are most likely to be "False" are placed first.
 The condition is evaluated from left to right.
 The sooner the engine identifies that a rule is not satisfied the sooner it can skip the current rule and evaluate the next one.
-The speed improvement caused by this way to order the condition statements depends on the difference in necessary CPU cycles to process each of the satements.
+The speed improvement caused by this way to order the condition statements depends on the difference in necessary CPU cycles to process each of the statements.
 If all statements are more or less equally expensive, reordering the statements causes no noticeable improvement.
-If one of the statements can be processed very fast it is recommended to place it first in order to skip the expensive statement evaluation in cases in which the first statment is FALSE.
+If one of the statements can be processed very fast it is recommended to place it first in order to skip the expensive statement evaluation in cases in which the first statement is FALSE.

 Changing the order in the following statement does not cause a significant improvement: